Prof. Dr. Mordechai SEGEV

 Mordechai Segev, Professor at the Technion - Israel Institute of Technology (Haifa, Israel), is visiting the Faculty of Physics and Astronomy as a Carl Zeiss Visiting Professor in October 2010.
 During his stay he will give a series two lectures on modern problems in optics.

-Moti Segev is a Fellow of the Optical Society of America - OSA (1997), a Fellow of the American Physical Society (2000).
-He has won several awards, among them the Sloan Research Award in Physics (USA, 1995), the Braun-Roger-Siegl Research Award of the Israeli Science Foundation (2002), and the Taub Prize (2003) and the Hershel Rich Innovation Award (2007) of the Technion.
-In 2007, he won the Quantum Electronics Prize of the European Physics Society (highest European award in optics / lasers / quantum electronics).
-In 2009 he won the Max Born Award of the OSA (a most prestigious award of the OSA).
-In 2008 he won the Landau Prize (Israel).
-Also, in 2008, he has won the prestigious "IDEAS" ("Leaders in Science" Advanced Grant from the European Research Commission (ERC).
+Moti Segev is a Fellow of the Optical Society of America - OSA (1997), and of the American Physical Society (2000).
+He has won several awards, among them the Sloan Research Award in Physics (USA, 1995), the Braun-Roger-Siegl Research Award of the Israeli Science Foundation (2002), the Taub Prize (2003), and the Hershel Rich Innovation Award (2007) of the Technion.
+He was, furthermore, awarded the Quantum Electronics Prize of the European Physics Society (highest European award in optics / lasers / quantum electronics) in 2007, the Landau Prize (Israel), as well as the prestigious "IDEAS" ("Leaders in Science" Advanced Grant from the European Research Commission (ERC) in 2008, and the Max Born Award of the OSA (a most prestigious award of the OSA) in 2009.
 He has served as the General Chair and Program Chair of several international conferences, and two terms as the Topical Editor on Nonlinear Optics in the premiere optics magazine Optics Letters.
-In 2009 he served as the General Chair of IQEC (the "fundamentals part" of CLEO), and as the Chair of the awards committee of the Quantum Electronics Prize (same award he won in 2007).
+In 2009, he served as the General Chair of IQEC (the "fundamentals part" of CLEO), and as the Chair of the awards committee of the Quantum Electronics Prize (same award he won in 2007).
 Also in 2009, he was appointed as Distinguished University Professor - the highest rank at the Technion, currently held by only four other professors.

 However, above all his personal achievements Moti Segev takes pride in the success of the graduate students and post-doctoral fellows that have worked with him over the years.
 Among those are currently 12 university professors in the United States (MIT, Princeton, University of Michigan, University of Florida, and California State University at San Francisco), Germany (University of Hamburg), Taiwan (National Taiwan University at Taipei), Croatia (University of Zagreb), Italy (University of L'Aquila), and Israel (Technion x3).